hoodiecrow/ConsTcl/README.md

 #### readc procedure

 `` readc `` reads one character from the unget store if it isn't empty or else from the input port.
 If the input is at end-of-file, an eof object is returned.
+Shares the variable `` unget `` with its caller.

 <table border=1><thead><tr><th colspan=2 align="left">readc (internal)</th></tr></thead><tr><td><i>Returns:</i></td><td>a Tcl character or end of file</td></tr></table>